Ancient Language Dictionaries

 This is the best cuneiform sign list for Neo-Assyrian (1000 BCE era) in English.
 It combines the information from the earlier standards (Labat, etc) and where these earlier sources do not agree she correctly breaks the sign down into its simpler component signs.

 Yet this sign list is not so good for the older, more pictographic ancient cuneiform because the created type fonts for these signs do not match reality very well.
 Additionally the linkages between Neo-Assyrian and Ancient cuneiform is still fairly uncertain.
 Where the Neo-Assyrian meanings do not match pictographic meanings the pictographic meaning are preferred.
-This list was compiled by Kateřina Šašková of the city of Pilsen Czech Republic and first published in 2015 and updated ever since.
+This list was compiled by Kateřina Šašková of the University of West Bohemia.

 https://www.researchgate.net/profile/Katerina-Saskova-2